 And now why tarriest thou? arise, and be baptized, and wash away thy sins, calling on the name of the Lord.
 Acts 22:16

 Three days after Paul came face to face with the knowledge that Jesus, whom he had persecuted, was indeed Lord and Christ, Paul is told how his sins can be washed away.
 His belief, which likely began three days before, brought him to an understanding and a conviction that Jesus was the Christ, and that he himself was a sinner.
 Ananias told him what he had to do about it.
-The answer of repentance, baptism in water in the name of Jesus Christ, calling on the name of the Lord to receive the Holy Spirit and forgiveness of sins is the same answer that was given on the day of Pentecost.
+The answer of repentance, baptism in water in the name of Jesus Christ, calling on the name of the Lord to receive the Holy Spirit is the same answer that was given on the day of Pentecost.
 And Paul’s newfound belief moved him to accept it.
 Hence, while his belief saved him, as it did those on the day of Pentecost, it did not save him on its own.
 His sins were washed away when he acted on his belief, and did what Christ would have him do.

 Find out how salvation really works